mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 For more complete examples of akg-type custom operators, see the [use cases](https://gitee.com/mindspore/mindspore/blob/master/tests/st/ops/graph_kernel/custom/test_custom_akg.py) in the MindSpore source code.

-## AOT Compiled Custom Operator
+## AOT-Compiled Custom Operator

-AOT (Ahead-of-Time) refers to the operators pre-compiled as binary files and then integrated into the network.
+AOT type of customized operator means that the user compiles the operator into a binary file beforehand and then accesses the network.
 Usually, users optimize their implementations using programming languages such as C/C++/CUDA and compile their operators as dynamic libraries to accelerate MindSpore networks.
 As a result, users can perform ultimate optimization on their operators and leverage the performance of the corresponding backend hardware.
 Here, we will introduce some basic knowledge about AOT type custom operators.
-For more advanced usage and functionality of AOT type custom operators, please refer to [Advanced Usage of AOT Type Custom Operators](https://www.mindspore.cn/tutorials/experts/zh-CN/master/operation/op_custom_aot.html).
+For more advanced usage and functionality of AOT type custom operators, please refer to [Advanced Usage of AOT Type Custom Operators](https://www.mindspore.cn/tutorials/experts/en/master/operation/op_custom_aot.html).

 ### Defining Custom Operator of aot Type